matrix-org/matrix-spec-proposals/proposals/2659-appservice-ping.md

 may use the incoming request to verify that an outgoing ping actually pinged the appservice rather than going somewhere else.

+This proposal doesn't define any cases where a homeserver would call the ping endpoint unless explicitly requested by the appservice (using the client endpoint below).
+Therefore, appservices don't necessarily have to implement this endpoint if they never call the client ping endpoint.

 ### `POST /_matrix/client/v1/appservice/{appserviceId}/ping`
 When the endpoint is called, the homeserver makes a `/_matrix/app/v1/ping` request to the appservice.